MrDave1999/dotenv.core/README.md

 ```

 ## Overview

+The first thing you need to do is create a `.env` file in the root directory of your project.

 ### Load .env file

 You must import the namespace types at the beginning of your class file: